byexamples/byexample/README.rst

     >> add(2, 6)
     => 8

+The documentation of each language can be found in ``docs/languages/``.

 The 'match anything' wildcard
 -----------------------------

 By default, if the expected text has the ``<...>`` marker, that will match for any string.

 Very useful to match long unwanted or uninteresting strings.

 .. code:: python